These Easy Baked Salmon Croquettes are easy and delicious. Made with crushed cornflakes, these are a quick and nutritious meal! Our family loves them.

 If you are looking for a way to get more salmon into your family’s diet, Baked Salmon Croquettes are a delicious option.
 You can even make these with tuna.

-- Serve with Feta salad with toasted pecans and raisins
+- Feta salad with toasted pecans and raisins for delicious complimentary flavors

 - My homemade mayo is so yummy

 - Yogo-Mayo dressing would be great with these

 These can be stored in the fridge for 1-2 days, but count on reheating them on the stove rather than the microwave or oven.

 When storing them in a container, I like to add a sheet of paper towel to help absorb the excess moisture.
 This keeps them fresher longer.

 If you’ve tried these baked salmon croquettes or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 - Drain the salmon reserving the liquid.

 - Add enough milk to salmon liquid to measure 1 cup.

 - Melt the butter in a saucepan and add the onions – cook until tender.